 Deaf & Hard of Hearing Program

-The program takes place at Hyland Ski & Snowboard Area in Bloomington.
-Equipment & lift tickets are provided for students at minimal cost, and lift tickets are free for qualified instructors who have completed the mandatory training clinic.
-The people involved in this program donate their time for teaching and other assistance as needed; non-council people are also welcome.
-There are many rewards for program participants, including the students’ smiles as they discover that they too can enjoy the sport of skiing and snowboarding.
+The program takes place at Hyland Hills Ski Area in Bloomington.
+Equipment and lift tickets are provided for students at a minimal cost, and lift tickets are free for interpreters and qualified instructors who have completed the mandatory training clinic.
+The people involved in this program donate their time for teaching and other assistance as needed; non-MSC members are also more than welcome.

 When working with the deaf & hard of hearing students, most instructors have only one student apiece, as instructors are geared specifically to each student’s ability.
 Interpreters will be available on the hill to provide assistance during the lessons.

-People with rusty or beginner skiing skills are welcome in the program, and at the clinic.
-These folks can be used in other areas of the program while they improve their skills to the point that they are capable of instructing.
+People with rusty or beginner skiing skills are welcome in the program and at the clinic.
+They can be used in other areas of the program while they improve their skills to the point that they are capable of instructing.